 Time your compensation and bonuses to minimize taxable income

 If you have some control over when and how you are paid commissions and bonuses, consider timing them to minimize tax liability.
-For example, if one year you receive a particularly high bonus because you killed your sales objectives, try to delay the receipt of the bonus to after December 31st or wait until January to bill for your work.
-That way you may be able to declare the bonus for that year in the next year’s tax return.
+For example, if one year you receive a particularly high bonus, try to delay the receipt of the bonus to after December 31st or wait until January to bill for your work.
+That way, you may be able to declare the bonus for that year in the next year’s tax return.

 Gift the assets that are most likely to increase in value

-If you are interested in transferring wealth to your family, consider giving the assets that are most likely to increase in value as gifts for children who are in the lowest two tax brackets.
-Taxpayers who are in the lowest two tax brackets: 10% and 15%, have a 0% capital gains tax rate.
-Taxpayers in the five highest tax brackets, on the other hand, must pay 15% to 20% capital gains rates.
+If you are interested in transferring wealth to your family, consider giving the assets that are most likely to increase in value as gifts for children in the lowest two tax brackets.
+Taxpayers in the lowest two tax brackets: 10% and 15%, have a 0% capital gains tax rate.
+Taxpayers in the five highest tax brackets, on the other hand, must pay 15% to 20% capital gains rates come tax time.

-Planning for your retirement is 10% tax planning, 10% financial savviness, and 80% consistent discipline.
-Okay, I just made up those statistics, but you get the idea.
-The best financial and tax planning is pointless if you don’t have the discipline to consistently save for retirement.
-Having said that, smart tax planning can go a long way to improving the return on investment of your savings.
-Here are three tips you should consider:
+The best financial and tax planning is pointless if you don’t have the discipline to save for retirement consistently.
+However, smart tax planning can go a long way to improving the return on investment of your savings.
+Here are three tips to consider.

 Max out your employer-sponsored 401(k) plans

 The maximum contribution for a 401(k) in 2016 was $18,000 for taxpayers under 50 and $24,000 for those over 50.
 In most cases, it is smart to pay as much as you can toward your 401(k).
-Some may consider investing ignoring their 401(k)s in favor of taxable accounts because of the lower rates on capital gains and dividends.
+Some may consider ignoring their 401(k)s in favor of taxable accounts because of the lower rates on capital gains and dividends.
 Also, don’t forget employer-sponsored plans are pre-tax, which means they lower your taxable income and could affect your alternative minimum tax calculations.
-401(k)s are particularly attractive if your employer offers matching contributions.
-Don’t say no to “free money.”

 Employ your children and max out their Roth IRAs

 Taxpayers can contribute their entire taxable compensation or $5,500 (as of 2016), whichever is less, toward a Roth IRA.
-The interest from a Roth IRA is not taxable.
+With a Roth IRA, you contribute after-tax dollars.
+Your money grows tax-free, and you typically can withdraw money without incurring a penalty after age 59½.
+Traditional IRAs allow you to contribute both pre- or after-tax dollars.
+The money grows tax-deferred, and withdrawals are taxed as current income after age 59½.
 If you have a small business, employ your children and max out their Roth IRAs.
 You can use that money to pay for their education.

 Set up a Keogh plan